 Days 1–2: Mykonos and Delos

 The jet-set island of Mykonos might be best known for its swanky beach bars and see-and-be-seen restaurants, but the capital’s winding marble streets and historic windmills offer just as much charm.
 Get your bearings in Mykonos Town by exploring its maze-like lanes lined with churches and purple-hued bougainvillea trees, then stop for a shopping spree on Matoyánni Street, one of the island’s most famous strips.
 When you’re feeling peckish, take a seat at the newest outpost of Athens organic hotspot, Nice n Easy, and dig into Cycladic sea urchin or traditional moussaka on the open terrace facing the sea.

 Days can easily turn into nights on Mykonos.
 Start with cocktails at Nammos on the sands of Psarou (the island’s most famous beach), where even the sun beds are designer (think mattresses from luxury Italian clothier Loro Piana).
 Be on the lookout: the haute dining scene here is known to draw its fair share of A-listers like Leonardo DiCaprio.
-For something a little more low-key, try Nesaea on Kalafatis Beach.
-The farm-to-table eatery debuted last summer and serves up deconstructed Greek staples with ingredients sourced across the islands.
+For something a little more low-key, try Nesaea on Kalafatis Beach, a farm-to-table restaurant that serves up deconstructed Greek staples with ingredients sourced across the islands.
 When you’re ready to call it a night, fall asleep to views of Psarou from your villa at Mykonos Blu, a whitewashed, cubist-style hotel whose private infinity pools extend over the Aegean.

 Days 3–4: Santorini